NCAR/VAPOR/docs/sphinx/usage/flowRenderer.rst

 Pathline Settings
 `````````````````

-**Pathline length:** Specifies the length of each individual pathline.
-If set to 1, a pathline is comprised of a line joining the points between the current timestep (t0), and the point that the pathline traversed at the previous timestep (t-1).
-A value of 2 will comprise a line joining the advection point at the current timestep (t0), and the previous two timesteps (t-1 and t-2).
+**Pathline length:** Specifies the length of each individual pathline in the unit of timesteps.
+If set to 1, a pathline is comprised of a line joining the points between the current timestep (t), and the point that the pathline traversed at the previous timestep (t-1).
+A value of 2 will comprise a line joining the advection point at the current timestep (t), and the previous two timesteps (t-1 and t-2).

 **Injection Interval:** This controls the frequency at which pathlines are injected into the scene.
 A value of 0 will only inject pathlines at the initial time step of the data set.
 A value of 1 will inject at every timestep, 2 will inject at every 2nd timestep, etc.